Hasan Jahangir: Honours and tributes

 Tributes were paid to Hassan Jahangir at an event held in his honor at the Arts Council of Pakistan in Karachi on July 5, 2024, where he was also given a Lifetime Achievement Award.
 The event celebrated his career and lasting influence on Pakistani pop music.

 Zahid Shah called Jahangir a "pride of Pakistan" for his achievements in music.

 Speakers at the event highlighted the incredible longevity of Jahangir's music.
 Kashif Grami, a former colleague, noted that the song "Hawa Hawa" made history and that people were still singing it almost 40 years later.

-In 2024 on July 4 the Government of Pakistan named a street, highway and an academy in the Taimuria Library after him in Karachi.
+On July 4, 2024 the Government of Pakistan named a street, highway and an academy in the Taimuria Library after him in Karachi.

 Azhar Hussain, who played drums on the original "Hawa Hawa," recalled how the song brought both him and Hassan to international recognition.
 Muhammad Ahmed Shah the President of Arts Council called Jahangir a "messenger of joy" and thanked the government for recognizing the contributions of artists.

 Amjad Shah recalled a time when no wedding ceremony was complete without Jahangir's songs, underscoring his deep cultural impact and widespread appeal.
 Azhar Hussain, who played drums on the original "Hawa Hawa," spoke about how the song brought them both global recognition.